 In the U.S. Department of Energy Solar Decathlon, the Institute for Smart Structure focused on the integration of aesthetics, technology, and energy efficient construction through the idea of Living Light.
 This concept not only relates to the sun, daylight and energy; it is a way of life that actively engages each participant in a learning experience to promote sustainable living.

 More than 200 UT students and faculty across nine academic disciplines designed the house for the Solar Decathlon.
 UT placed eighth overall in the decathlon and claimed high-standing marks in several categories, including first in energy production, third in engineering, third in hot-water production, third in energy-efficient appliances, and fifth in architecture.

 After the Decathlon, the house transformed into a mobile exhibition known as the Tennessee Tour.
-Living Light traveled over 4,000 miles to five cities – Knoxville, Nashville, Memphis, Washington, D.C., and Chattanooga.
+Living Light traveled more than 4,000 miles to five cities: Knoxville, Nashville, Memphis, Washington, D.C., and Chattanooga.
 During the Tennessee Tour, the home was personally toured by more than 50,000 visitors.
 It was also a featured exhibit at the Smithsonian Folklife Festival, as one of only seventeen projects chosen to represent the nation’s land-grant universities during the festival, which commemorated the 150th anniversary of the founding of land-grant universities and the US Department of Agriculture.
-During its time on the National Mall, the house was seen by an estimated one million people.
+During its time on the National Mall, the house was seen by an estimated 1 million people.

-UT Zero is a multidisciplinary project that seeks to develop new technologies for zero energy building for the University of Tennessee and the state of Tennessee.
-Our desire is to promote net-zero energy consumption and zero carbon emission technology.
-Our mission is to bring students and faculty from various programs together to collaborate on UT Zero Energy projects.
-More information is available at http://utzero.utk.edu/.
+UT Zero is a multidisciplinary project that seeks to develop new technologies for zero-energy building for UT and Tennessee.
+We promote net-zero energy consumption and zero carbon emission technology, and our mission is to bring students and faculty from various programs together to collaborate on UT Zero Energy projects.